| | | |

 four butterflied chicken breasts seasoned with salt, pepper, garlic and onion powders on a parchment lined baking sheet with goat cheese and sun-dried tomatoes in the background.

-Grill the chicken until cooked through, 165 degrees on a meat thermometer stuck into the thickest part of the chicken.
+Grill the chicken until golden brown and cooked through, 165° F. internal temperature on a meat thermometer stuck into the thickest part of the chicken.
 Approximately 5 to 8 minutes per side.

 diced onion cooking in olive oil in a skillet.